-- Total and Permanent Disability insurance: Commonly known as TPD insurance, this type of policy provides a lump sum if you’re unable to earn a living due to an accident that causes a total and permanent disability.
+Commonly known as TPD insurance, this type of policy provides a lump sum if you’re unable to ever return to work due to a serious illness or injury that causes a total and permanent disability.

-- Trauma insurance: Also known as critical illness cover, trauma insurance provides a payout if you are injured or diagnosed with certain illnesses, such as cancer.
+Also known as critical illness cover, trauma insurance provides a payout if you’re injured or diagnosed with certain illnesses, such as cancer.
 Unlike TPD insurance, your ability to work won’t affect your claim on a trauma insurance policy.

-Other elements that can affect your life insurance policy
+Other factors that can affect your life insurance policy

-Depending on your insurer, your policy and the type of life insurance product you purchase, you might have a few features to choose from which could affect your cover and premiums:
+Depending on your insurer, your policy and the type of life insurance you purchase, you may want to consider these other factors that could affect your cover and premiums:

 - Stepped premiums versus level premiums.
-You might be able to choose between stepped premiums or level premiums, which affect how your premiums are calculated, as well as how much you’ll pay for your cover over the years.
+You might be able to choose between stepped and level premiums, which affect how your premiums are calculated and how much you’ll pay for your cover over the years.

 - Linked and stand-alone cover.
-If you purchase multiple life insurance products, you can bundle it all together with a linked policy or keep them as multiple stand-alone policies.
+If you purchase multiple life insurance products, you can bundle them together with a linked policy or keep them as multiple stand-alone policies.

 Comparing life insurance policies?
 We’re ready to help you

-If you’re thinking about taking out life cover, then comparing policies is a great first step.
-We compare a number of policies from our partners and in minutes you’ll be able to weigh up results through our free life insurance comparison service.
+If you’re considering taking out life insurance, comparing policies is a great first step.
+We compare a number of policies from our partners, and in minutes you’ll be able to weigh up results through our free life insurance comparison service.

 Want to purchase a policy from our partners?
-We’ll put you in touch with a specialist agent who can assist you through the rest of the process (this doesn’t cost you extra).
+We’ll put you in touch with a specialist agent who can assist you through the rest of the process at no extra cost.
 Simples!

 The information provided here is general only and does not consider your personal objectives, financial situation or needs.
 Before you decide to purchase a product, it is important to read the relevant PDS.